Tampere Stadium

-Tampere Stadium (Tampereen stadion), also known as Ratina Stadium (Ratinan stadion), designed by architect Timo Penttilä and completed in 1965, is a multi-purpose stadium in Tampere, Finland, with a seating capacity of 16,800 people, and up to 32,000 people for concerts.
-In 2018, the stadium hosted the IAAF World U20 Championships.
-The pitch and main stand were originally completed for the 1952 1952 Summer Olympics when Ratina hosted five qualification and preliminary round matches.
-In 2009, Ratina was one of the stadiums of the UEFA Women's Euro 2009.
-Ratina has also hosted several matches of the Finland national football team.
+Tampere Stadium (Tampereen stadion), also known as Ratina Stadium (Ratinan stadion) is a multi-purpose stadium in Tampere, Finland.
+It has a seating capacity of 16,800 people, and a capacity of up to 32,000 people for concerts.
+The pitch was originally completed for the 1952 Summer Olympics when it hosted five qualification and preliminary round matches in football.
+The stadium with its stands was opened in 1966 and it was designed by architect Timo Penttilä.
+In 2009, Tampere stadium was one of the stadiums for the UEFA Women's Euro 2009.
+In 2018 the stadium hosted the IAAF World U20 Championships and in 2025 it hosted the European Athletics U20 Championships.
+The stadium has also hosted several matches of the Finland national football team.